Kim Kee-hee: Jeonbuk Hyundai

 Kim joined fellow K-League side Jeonbuk Hyundai Motors in 2013 and would help the team to win two successive K-League titles.

 Shanghai Shenhua

 On 19 February 2016, Kim moved to Chinese Super League club Shanghai Shenhua from Jeonbuk Hyundai Motors for a reported transfer fee of US$6 million.
 Kim's agent had described the deal as the "biggest transfer in Korean history".
 On 5 March 2016, he made his debut for the club in a 1–1 draw against Yanbian Funde.

 Seattle Sounders FC

 On 27 February 2018, Kim was signed by Seattle Sounders FC of Major League Soccer using targeted allocation money.
+He won MLS Cup 2019 with Seattle and planned to sign a new contract for the 2020 season, but was unable to come to financial terms with the club.

 Ulsan Hyundai

 On 26 February 2020, Kim was signed by Ulsan Hyundai of K League 1.

+Return to Seattle Sounders FC

+On 28 January 2025, Kim rejoined Seattle Sounders FC on a one-year contract with an option for the following season.
+He is expected to be used as a rotation player behind the starting center-backs due to the team's participation in multiple competitions.

 International career

 In 2011, Kim was selected for the South Korea U-23 national team that participated in the 2012 King's Cup, an annual tournament held in Thailand.

 In 2012, Kim won the bronze medal with South Korea U-23 in the 2012 London Olympics, which was the first Olympic medal ever in Korean football history, and he was granted exemption to two years of mandatory military service like the rest of the team.